 For a while now I’ve been wanting to interview my good friend Mark Wiens of Migrationology for our celebrity travel addicts series, and here it is!
-Mark is one of the web’s most prolific travel food bloggers and hosts, bringing the flavors of Asia to life through his web episodes and travel guides for food lovers.
+Mark is one of the web’s most prolific travel food bloggers and hosts, bringing the flavors of Bangkok and Asia to life through his web episodes and travel guides for food lovers.
 We love Mark’s candid love of food, and especially how his passion relates to so many of us who believe food to be one of the main reasons to get out there and see the world.
 Mark is the author of the popular e-book 101 Things to Do in Bangkok.
 Migrationology.com is consistently ranked in the Top 50 Travel Blogs.
 Without further ado, here’s his q&a.

 How has your multicultural heritage influenced the way you travel and eat?